Writing Place

 These essays, written and published over two decades, are rooted in urban and rural places where I have lived and worked: Seattle’s coastal lands, Southern California’s deserts, New England’s forests, Florida’s Everglades, the mountains and coasts of Oaxaca, Mexico and Petén, Guatemala.

-In 2024 and 2025, I am working on a book titled Sense of Place on the Page, under contract with the University of Chicago Press, for their “Writing Guides” series.
+In 2024 and 2025, I am completing a book (tentatively) titled Sense of Place on the Page, under contract with the University of Chicago Press, for their “Guides to Writing, Editing, and Publishing” series.

 “A Pandemic with Precedent,” Madrona Project, Vol 2, Empty Bowl Press, Anacortes, WA, Summer 2021